FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 * `postinstall` - (Optional, String, ForceNew) Script required after the installation.
 The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

-* `scall_enable` - (Optional, Bool) Whether to enable auto scaling.
+* `scale_enable` - (Optional, Bool) Whether to enable auto scaling.
 If Autoscaler is enabled, install the autoscaler add-on to use the auto scaling feature.

 * `min_node_count` - (Optional, Int) Minimum number of nodes allowed if auto scaling is enabled.